Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

     System.out.println("d2g/dxdy = " + g.getPartialDerivative(1, 1);
     System.out.println("d2g/dy2  = " + g.getPartialDerivative(0, 2);

+### Automated differentiation for simple needs

+The <a
+href="../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html">
+DerivativeStructure</a> class is very powerful and very general.
+This induces an overhead that can be significant for simple needs.
+In order to reduce this overhead, special stripped-down implementations of Rall's numbers are also available.
+They are more efficient than the general purpose <a href="../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html"> DerivativeStructure</a> class in their more limited domain.

+The <a
+href="../apidocs/org/hipparchus/analysis/differentiation/UnivariateDerivative1.html">
+UnivariateDerivative1</a> is an implementation devoted to univariate functions and when only first order derivative is needed.
+This means instances of this class only holds `f` and `\(\partial f / \partial x\)`.
+It is therefore equivalent to <a href="../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html"> DerivativeStructure</a> configured with `parameters=1` and `order=1`.
+It is faster and has a simpler API, and does not need a factory.

 ### Differentiable functions

 There are several ways a user can create an implementation of the <a